Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Introduction

 An alternative approach via spectral Galerkin discretisation was proposed in~\cite{EngelKuehn1}, while a comparison of the two approaches can be found in~\cite{EngelHummelKuehn}.
-Since spectral Galerkin discretisation yields, upon truncation at a finite number of modes, large systems of singularly perturbed ODEs of fast-slow type, one may hope that even a loss of normal hyperbolicity at singular points can be treated by geometric desingularisation, or ``blow-up" \cite{DumortierRoussarie,KruSzm3}, which was the focus in~\cite{EngelKuehn1}.
+Since Galerkin discretisation yields, upon truncation at a finite number of modes, large systems of singularly perturbed ODEs of fast-slow type, one may hope that even a loss of normal hyperbolicity at singular points can be treated by geometric desingularisation, or blow-up \cite{DumortierRoussarie,KruSzm3}, which was the focus in~\cite{EngelKuehn1}.
 There, the blow-up technique was applied to a Galerkin truncation resulting from a transcritical singularity, i.e., for $f(u,v,\varepsilon)=u^2-v^2+\mu \varepsilon$ in \eqref{eq:fsstandardPDE}, with $\mu$ a real parameter.
-In fact, it is well-known that, in the finite-dimensional context, transcritical (and pitchfork) singularities are slightly more straightforward to blow up than fold singularities; cf.~the analysis in~\cite{KruSzm4} and~\cite{KruSzm3}, respectively.
-Correspondingly, given the results in \cite{EngelKuehn1}, in this work we consider the generic fold singularity as a logical next step; specifically, we study the system
+As is well-known in the finite-dimensional context, transcritical (and pitchfork) singularities are slightly more straightforward to desingularise than fold singularities; cf.~the analysis in~\cite{KruSzm4} and~\cite{KruSzm3}, respectively.
+Hence, in this work we consider a generic fold singularity in \eqref{eq:fsstandardPDE} as a logical next step; specifically, we study the system

-on bounded domains with zero Neumann boundary conditions, where $H^v$ and $H^v$ are higher-order terms which are specified below.
+on bounded domains, where the domain length $a > 0$ is fixed, with zero Neumann boundary conditions.
+Here, $H^u$ and $H^v$ are higher-order terms which are specified below.

-\begin{remark} Note that locally well-defined (smooth) solutions for~\eqref{eq:fsstandardPDE1} can be obtained from classical theory on sectorial operators with reaction kinetics \cite{Henry} and parabolic regularity \cite{Evans}. \end{remark} If one restricts to spatially homogeneous initial data only, the dynamics of~\eqref{eq:fsstandardPDE1} reduce to those of the corresponding ODE for the singularly perturbed planar fold, a well-known prototypical fast-slow system that was studied in~\cite{KruSzm3} via the geometric blow-up technique.
-Here, we investigate the dynamics of~\eqref{eq:fsstandardPDE1} in a \emph{full} neighbourhood of the origin in an infinite-dimensional phase space, in the sense that we will consider initial data that are close to the spatially homogeneous solution in an appropriately chosen norm.